ewelinaLG/Udacity/README.md

 Let's imagine that you are a programmer and wondering how to increase you're salary.

-Based on data colected by  Stackoverflow in 2017 Annual Developer Survey, I wil answer this question.
+Based on data colected by Stackoverflow in 2017 Annual Developer Survey, I wil give you some hints, what might be beneficial for you or what makes no much a difference in terms of salary.
-Data covers 64,000 reviews from 213 countries and territories.
-The survey aims to understand multiple aspects of jobs related to software development and data analytics.
+There are 64,000 reviews from 213 countries, survey aims to understand aspects of jobs related to software development and data analytics.

 ...